 I’ve never really programmed a voice recognition AI before, therefore, I can’t really recommend any specific books for you to get (as I can’t be certain of their quality).
 However, I have done a quick google search and within 5 minutes I can tell that there is shed loads of information on this topic, so on that front – don’t worry.

 An SOP system should, as the name suggests, manage sales.
-This means it should control the majority of communications between the factory sales team and the client.
+This means it should control the majority of communications between the warehouse, sales team and the client.

 Below are things that a typical SOP system could do: